-Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 SGHT The Nasdaq Global Select Market

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the Registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-YES 🗆 NO 🗵

-Indicate by check mark if the Registrant is not required to file reports pursuant to Section 13 or 15(d) of the Act.
-YES 🗆 NO 🗵

-Indicate by check mark whether the Registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the Registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-YES \boxtimes NO \square

-Indicate by check mark whether the Registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (\$232.405 of this chapter) during the preceding 12 months (or for such shorter period that the Registrant was required to submit such files).
-YES  NO 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes X

-Emerging growth company \square

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

-Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
-7262(b)) by the registered public accounting firm that prepared or issued its audit report.

-Indicate by check mark whether the Registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
-YES 🗆 NO 🗵

-The registrant was not a public company as of the last business day of its most recently completed second fiscal quarter, and therefore cannot calculate the aggregate market value of its voting and non-voting common equity held by non-affiliates as of such date.

-The number of shares of Registrant's Common Stock outstanding as of March 18, 2022 was 47,586,682.

-DOCUMENTS INCORPORATED BY REFERENCE
+Securites registered pursuant to Trading Title of each class Symbol(s) Name of each exchange on which registered Common Stock, par value \$0.001 SGHT The Nasdaq Global Select Market Securities registered pursuant to S ection 12(g) of the Act: None Indicate by check mark if the Reg istrant is a well-known seasoned issue er, as defined in Rule 405 of the Securitie s Act.
+YES □ NO ⊠ Indicate by check mark if the Reg istrant is not required to file reports p ursuant to Section 13 or 15(d) of the Act.
+YES \Box NO \boxtimes ) of the Securities Exchange Act of 1934 during the preceding 12 months (or equirements for the past 90 days.
+YES \boxtimes \mod r for ally every Interactive Data File required istrant was required to submit such files). to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this character VES \boxtimes $$ NO \square apter) iler, a smaller reporting company, or an emerging growth company.
+See the company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer Non-accelerated filer \boxtimes Smaller reporting company \mathbf{X} Emerging growth company \boxtimes ndicate by check mark if the registran ction 13(a) of the Exchange Act. \Box t has elected not to use the extended tran sition period for complying with any new or revised financial accounting attestation to its management's assessment public accounting firm that prepared or nt of the effectiveness of its internal control over financial reporting under Se issued its audit report. $\ \square$ ection Indicate by check mark whether the ne Registrant is a shell company (as d efined in Rule 12b-2 of the Exchange Ac t).
+YES \Box NO \boxtimes The registrant was not a public co non-voting common equity held b ts most recently completed second fiscal quarter, and therefore cannot calculate the aggregate market value of its votir ng and The number of shares of Registrat nt's Common Stock outstanding as of March 18, 2022 was 47,586,682. Ι OCUMENTS INCORPORATED BY R EFERENCE